The Toxic Legacy of the French Banana

 The same year, however, in a “grand debate” at the Élysée Palace meant to give elected officials from French overseas departments a chance to put their concerns to the president directly, President Emmanuel Macron insisted that “one mustn’t say that [chlordecone] is carcinogenic because it’s not true, and it feeds into fear.”
 Yes, rates of prostate cancer in Martinique and Guadeloupe were sky-high, and yes, a study had proved that chlordecone caused cancer in rats and mice — but, Macron maintained, without experiments on humans in a controlled environment (as with the rats and mice), it could not be proved that chlordecone caused prostate cancer in people.
 With his sleeves pushed up and his arms crossed, Macron sounded both imperious and wounded.
 French West Indian lawmakers sat in a row, exchanging glances.
 “If a direct link had been proved to me,” Macron told them, “I would have accepted the responsibilities that go along with it.
 Because that’s my temperament.”

 Several months later, a group of activists in Martinique formed the Collectif des Ouvrier(e)s Agricoles Empoisonné(e)s par des Pesticides — the Collective of Agricultural Workers Poisoned by Pesticides.
-Under the leadership of Yvon Serenus, the group’s president, it had two main goals: First, justice and reparations; second, improving working conditions and supporting victims.
+Under the leadership of Yvon Serenus, the group’s president, it had two main goals: first, justice and reparations; second, improving working conditions and supporting victims.
 The Collectif is headquartered in the town of Ducos, in a vast, near-empty meeting hall decorated with framed photos of 20th-century labor activists and anticolonialists such as Frantz Fanon.
 “In Martinique we say, ‘[The békés] who are here, they’re the grandsons of slaveholders,’” Serenus explained when we met him and his colleagues Patricia Mountanda and Robert Saé.

 “Everyone talks about chlordecone, about poisoning,” Saé said.
 “You don’t hear about the agricultural workers, and we’re the ones who got poisoned.”